 Residential properties have always evolved to keep up with the constantly changing way of life.
 Apart from structural and architectural changes.
 And the technology that makes our homes comfortable by today’s standards.
 One thing that keeps evolving are the home utility systems, like plumbing, electric, gas, heating, etc. The number of lighting fixtures, appliances, and entertainment sets has grown significantly from the time.
 When most of the homes standing today were built.
 So it’s not uncommon for homeowners and renovators to replace the switchboard as soon as they can.

 The primary concern of every homeowner or host should be the safety of the home occupants and guests.
 If you moved in the new home which is older than your previous one.
 There’s a good chance that the switchboard might not be on the same page with the current regulations.
 Although switchboards have always use fuses to protect electrical circuits, laws in many countries.
 Including Australia require them to have the lifesaving Residual Current Device (RCD).

 RCD vs. fuses

 Unlike what many homeowners think, fuses are designed to protect circuits and appliances, not lives.
-The ‘heart’ of a fuse is a thin copper wire, calibrated for the given amperage.
+The ‘heart’ of a fuse is a thin copper wire, calibrated for the available amperage.
 If an appliance short-circuits, the current value increases and the copper wire inside the fuse melts, breaking the circuit.
 Although it takes only seconds, the whole process is too slow to prevent electrocution.
-An RCD, on the other hand, is designed to detect the slightest misbalance between the supply and return current, shutting down every circuit you're home in milliseconds.
+An RCD, on the other hand, is design to detect the slightest misbalance between the supply and return current, shutting down every circuit you're home in milliseconds.

 Home additions and extensions